atomic-cloak/atomic-cloak/README.md

 ## Deployments

 UI is deployed at https://atomiccloak.frittura.org/.
+UI currently supports only mumbai and optimism goerli as receiving chains because the swap closure is done with a userOperation and we implemented account abstraction only on these two chains.

 The instance of Atomic Cloak smart contract is deployed on following networks (to be updated):